Top Shipping Industry Trends Shaping 2021

 Whether it was adding an e-commerce website, curbside pickup or other solutions, most businesses have had to change in some way to get by in 2020.
 That spirit of innovation and pivoting will be critical in 2021.
 Know your challenges; establish business requirements and build solutions incorporating technology and partners to navigate to new opportunities.

-The role of third-party logistics
+The role of third-party logistics partner

 Most SMBs would rather focus on making great products than eating, sleeping and breathing their transportation logistics.
 Unfortunately, 2020 had other plans – creating transportation issues that required a lot of resources.
 Whereas many SMB shippers would work with one or two carriers in the past, that likely won't work well.
 Bringing in a 3PL helps scale processes and resources to build more flexibility into transportation operations.
 A third-party logistics partner (3PL) adds key resources and fills knowledge gaps between shippers and carriers.
 A 3PL should know how to connect you to carriers that fit your shipping needs, be it availability, costs or other requirements.